Bees Nest Removal & Advice - London, Surrey & South East

 - Establish the location of the bees nest/s.

-- Determine the most appropriate method for access, removal or treatment.
+- Determine the most appropriate method for removal.

 - Brief the customer on their findings and recommended next steps.